Jeddah: Kingdom of Saudi Arabia

 A few months later, Ibn Saud, whose clan originated in the central Nejd province, conquered Medina and Jeddah via an agreement with Jeddans following the Second Battle of Jeddah.
 He deposed Ali bin Hussein, who fled to Baghdad, eventually settling in Amman, Jordan, where his descendants became part of its Hashemite royalty.

 As a result, Jeddah came under the sway of the Al-Saud dynasty in December 1925.
 In 1926, Ibn Saud added the title King of Hejaz to his position of Sultan of Nejd.
 Today, Jeddah has lost its historical role in peninsular politics after it fell within the new province of Makkah, whose provincial capital is the city of Mecca.

 From 1928 to 1932, the new Khuzam Palace was built as the new residence of King Abdul Aziz in Jeddah.
 The palace lies south of the old walled city and was constructed under the supervision of the engineer Mohammed bin Awad bin Laden.
 After 1963, the palace was used as a royal guesthouse; since 1995, it has housed the Regional Museum of Archaeology and Ethnography.

 The remaining walls and gates of the old city were demolished in 1947.
 In 1939, a military airstrip was built in Jeddah, serving as the first airport in Jeddah.
 It was upgraded into the headquarters of the RSAF by the 1950s.
 On 14 October 1952, Jeddah Airport was officially inaugurated and opened under the patronage of His Royal Highness Prince Saud Bin Abdulaziz.

 A fire in 1982 destroyed some ancient buildings in the old town center, called Al-Balad, but much is still preserved.
 A house-by-house survey of the old districts was made in 1979, showing that some 1000 traditional buildings still existed, though the number of structures with great historic value was far less.
 In 1990, a Jeddah Historical Area Preservation Department was founded.

 The modern city has expanded wildly beyond its old boundaries.
-The built-up area expanded mainly to the north along the Red Sea coastline, reaching the new airport during the 1990s and since edging its way around it toward the Ob'hur Creek, some 27 km from the old city center.
+The built-up area expanded mainly to the north along the Red Sea coastline, reaching the new airport during the 1990s and since edging its way around it toward the Obhur Creek, some 27 km from the old city center.

 In October 2021, Saudi authorities, led by Mohammad bin Salman, initiated a large-scale demolition and eviction plan in neighborhoods in the southern part of Jeddah to make way for the Jeddah Central Project, a revitalization project under Saudi Vision 2030.
 The demolitions affected 558,000 people in more than 60 neighborhoods.
 Amnesty International confirmed through official documents that some of the residents were notified about evictions only 24 hours before, while others were between 1–6 weeks.
 In some cases "evacuate" was written on the buildings, while the state media and billboards informed others about the demolitions to others.
 Saudi state media claimed the majority of affected neighborhoods were "rife with diseases, crime, drugs and theft" and home to predominantly undocumented immigrants.
 In January 2022, Saudi authorities announced a compensation scheme that accounted for 47% of those evicted.